TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 - The methods :meth:`Turtle.tracer`, :meth:`Turtle.window_width` and
   :meth:`Turtle.window_height` have been eliminated.
   Methods with these names and functionality are now available only as methods of :class:`Screen`.
-The functions derived from these remain available.
+The functions derived kutoka these remain available.
 (In fact already in Python 2.6 these methods were merely duplications of the corresponding :class:`TurtleScreen`/:class:`Screen`-methods.)